lewisrevely/Diversity-of-Social-Complexity-in-Termites/Figure_2_creation.md

                colnames_angle=90, colnames_offset_y = .01,font.size=2)
 ```

-    ## Warning: attributes are not identical across measure variables;
-    ## they will be dropped

 ``` r
 ## Change the colours to be better in black and white if need be

 p2<-p1 + scale_fill_viridis(discrete = TRUE, name = "Complexity level", labels =c('Low','','','','','','','','High'), direction = -1, option= "C")
 ```

-    ## Scale for fill is already present.
-    ## Adding another scale for fill, which will replace the existing scale.

 ``` r
 plot(p2)